kdubois/quarkus-knative/README.md

 ### Install the Openshift Serverless Operator

 Go to the operatorhub in your Openshift cluster, and find the Openshift Serverless Operator, and install it.
-Wait for the install to finish (the Operator will also install Service Mesh since it has a dependency on it), then apply the following file:
+Wait for the install to finish, then create a Knative Serving instance in the knative-serving namespace (which the operator should have created)
+Optionally you can apply the following configmap if you want to set some aggressive defaults for your knative config:
-`kubectl apply -f kubefiles/serving.yml -f kubefiles/ConfigMap.yml` which will configure a knative instance.
+`kubectl apply -f kubefiles/ConfigMap.yml -n knative-serving`

 ### Deploy to Openshift
-Create a project if you haven't already, and then Deploy Knative service: `kubectl apply -f kubefiles/knService_quay.yml`
+Create a project if you haven't already, and then deploy Knative service: `kubectl apply -f kubefiles/knService_quay.yml`

 You can optionally also do a regular deployment (non-knative) and compare with the Knative service:
  `kubectl apply -f kubefiles/Deployment_quay.yml`